 More than 100 health experts have called for the Rio de Janeiro Olympics to be moved or postponed because of the Zika outbreak.
 Medical officials have previously warned the sporting event could help the virus spread.

-sent to the World Health Organization (WHO) on Friday, the experts said the games should be delayed or relocated "in the name of public health."
+In an open letter sent to the World Health Organization (WHO) on Friday, the experts said the games should be delayed or relocated "in the name of public health."